marley/wikitool/README.md

 # Logo Requested Wikipedia Pages

-**What:** [This page](https://marley.github.io/wikitool/) lists wikipedia pages currently tagged as needing logos, displaying thumbnails of all images on that page.
+**What:** [This page](https://marley.github.io/wikitool/) lists wikipedia pages currently tagged as needing logos and displays thumbnails of all images on that page.

-**Why:** Some of these pages have been updated to include a logo but are still tagged as needing logos.
-This tool will allow a wikipedia user to quickly see which pages still need logos and which can be marked as resolved.
+**Why:** This will be helpful for anyone in the Wikipedia editing community.
+As a completely distributed,volunteer-led effort, Wikipedia has many best practices, and protocols in place to keep content as relevant as possible.
+One of these is the 'Needs Logo' tag, which a user can add when they notice a page is missing the logo for the school, company, or other entity described.
+However this tag must be manually removed once someone uploads the logo.
+Some pages have been updated to include a logo but are still tagged as needing logos. _This tool will allow a Wikipedia user to quickly see which pages still need logos and which can be marked as resolved._

 # To Run